 The outsourcing process can be overwhelming, and it’s easy to prioritize tasks in a way that can send you down a rabbit hole of questions and confusion.
-When delegating tasks to your virtual assistant, keep this rule of thumb in mind: “Is it something that only I can do?”
-If the answer is yes − that is, if no amount of training would help your assistant understand how to complete this task − then it’s not one of the first things you should delegate.
+When delegating tasks to your virtual assistant, remember this rule of thumb: “Is it something that only I can do?”
+If the answer is yes − if no amount of training would help your assistant understand how to complete this task − then it’s not one of the first things you should delegate.
 Here are some examples:

 Ask yourself: “Is it something that only I can do?”

-The first thing to consider when outsourcing is whether the task can, in fact, be delegated.
-If it’s something that only you can do, obviously, you should not try to delegate it.
-For example, if you’re a lawyer and someone needs help with a matter in your area of expertise, there’s no point in delegating this task: it can only be taken up by a qualified attorney.
+When outsourcing, the first thing to consider is whether the task can be delegated.
+Obviously, you should not try to delegate it if it’s something that only you can do.
+For example, if you’re a lawyer and someone needs help with a matter in your area of expertise, there’s no point in delegating this task: a qualified attorney can only take it up.

-However, if the task isn’t something that only you can do, but rather, something that takes time and effort on your part, such as managing all administrative tasks related to a project, you can feel free to delegate those tasks!
+However, if the task isn’t something you can do but takes time and effort, such as managing all administrative tasks related to a project, you can feel free to delegate those tasks!

 Identify tasks that are impossible for a virtual assistant to complete

 There are tasks that a virtual assistant cannot do.
-It’s important to identify those tasks and move them out of your to-do list so you don’t waste time on them.
+It’s important to identify and move those tasks out of your to-do list so you don’t waste time on them.
 This can be difficult.
 At first, it may seem that a task is possible for an outsourcer.
 However, if they are not up to it, it doesn’t matter how much money you save or how many hours you free up.

 I have listed some examples below of work aspects that I consider impossible: